MarcoSaku/Spiking-C3D/README.md

 The training is done using the 3D Convolutional Neural Network released by Facebook: https://research.facebook.com/blog/c3d-generic-features-for-video-analysis/.

-Here we use a Spiking Neural Network to classify the videos: this work is an extension of this publication: http://arxiv.org/abs/1510.08829
+Here we use a Spiking Deep Neural Network to classify the videos: this work is an extension of this publication: http://arxiv.org/abs/1510.08829

 ## How to use
 1. Compile C3D (compile also Python wrapper)